sadensmol/test_url_shortener/README.md

-Unit tests cover only the main business logic.
+Unit tests cover only the main business logic (min amount of tests).

 *** Url shortener algorithm ***